 The model-based definition of interfaces is necessary and useful, especially for distributed applications.
 With Franca IDL, interfaces can be formally defined and can then serve as a machine-readable “contract” for the parties and systems involved.

-The integration of the Franca IDL and YAKINDU Statechart Tools brings additional benefits for developers and architects.
+The integration of the Franca IDL and YAKINDU Statechart Tools (is now itemis CREATE) brings additional benefits for developers and architects.

 K. Birken: Interfaces fully under control - model-based approaches with the open source tool Franca.
 In: Conference Proceedings - Embedded Software Engineering Congress 2012, Sindelfingen, 2012.